vascojdb/decision-computer-hid-usb-ctrl/README.md

 ```

 ## Installing the application:
 You can install the application on your machine if you would like.
-The following command will install the `DecisionUsb-dio` binary under `/usr/local/bin/`
+The following command will install the `DecisionUsbdio` binary under `/usr/local/bin/`
 ```shell
 sudo make install
 ```